 Complete the Booking

 When everything seems right, it's finally time to sign a rental agreement.
 You'll probably be asked to submit a security deposit at time of booking.

 Be sure you get the manager's contact telephone number and entry/exit procedures for your rental home.
 We recommend storing the contact's information in your phone and wallet.

 Congratulations on booking your rental!
 You're on the right path to a terrific vacation!

 During your Stay

-- When there is any ambiguity about parking, policies of the property, house access, pool operation, etc... we advise you ask the rental manager immediately.
-A quick phone call helps prevent many head aches.
+- Ask questions.
+If you have any ambiguity about vehicle parking, policies of the house, house access, pool operation, etc... we recommend you ask the rental home manager immediately.
+A brief phone call prevents many complications.

-- Make sure you protect the rental owner (and your things!) by keeping the vacation rental locked up while you are away, just like you would in your own home.
+- Make sure you protect the rental owner (and your things!) by keeping the rental home secured when you are away, just like you would at home.

-- Make sure to walk through the rental home one final time and check for damage.
-If you can, do this walk-out assessment with the property owner present.
-If the property manager is not available, be sure to take photos of the property to record its condition.
+- As soon as your things are all out, do a walk-through of the rental home to verify no damage occurred during your remain.
+If it is possible, do this walk-out inspection with the property manager present.
+If the property manager is not available, make sure to take photos of the property to record its condition.

 - Did you have a great time?
 Most rental web sites seek comments after your stay .
 Rental owners and property managers will appreciate your favorable critiques.
 If something went wrong, we advise being kind but sincere in regards to your rental experience.
 The best property owners and managers will work very hard to rectify the problem.

 Learn from your Stay

 How did they feel about the rental choice?
 We hope this guide helped you find a terrific vacation home.
 If the rental home was not quite right, and you'll better understand how to perfect your search next time.